-(c) The covenant that is confirmed during the “one week” (9:27) is the final seven years of God’s time-limited renewed covenant with Israel.
+(c) The covenant that is confirmed during the “one week” (Dan 9:27) is the final seven years of God’s time-limited renewed covenant with Israel.

 (d) God’s covenant with Israel comes to an end at the end of the Seventy Weeks of years.

-(e) Since Daniel 9’s 490 years are an extension of God’s covenant with Israel, and since the Sabbath year cycle is part of this covenant, every seventh year will be a Sabbath year.
+(e) Since the 490 years of Daniel 9 are an extension of God’s covenant with Israel, and since the Sabbath year cycle is part of this covenant, every seventh year will be a Sabbath year.
 This means that these are 490 literal years, not prophetic years, as in Dispensationalism.

 Verse 24 lists 6 goals for the 490 years, namely, to:

 Finish the transgression, to make an end of sin